(CNN)Here's a look at nuclear power plants in the United States.

-The nuclear power reactor units provide the U.S. with 20 percent of its electricity.
+The nuclear power reactor units provide the United States with 20 percent of its electricity.

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.

 65 reactor units are "pressurized water reactors" and 35 are "boiling water reactors".
-The two types of reactors are very similar in design.
-These are the only reactors that are in commercial operation in the United States.
+These two types of reactors the only reactors that are in commercial operation in the United States.